As you must remember from Part 1 (unless you’ve repressed it because you don’t like the lifestyle implications):

 There’s nothing wrong with asking questions.
 Science welcomes questions!

 But you have to ask them in good faith.
-This means, for example, you can’t repeat a question once it’s been debunked.
+This means, for example, you can’t demand information which has already been debunked.

 Unfortunately, when a denier asks something, their faith tends to be questionable.
-Search long enough and you’ll often find their “question” is already refuted on the Internet!
+Search long enough and you’ll often find their question has already been refuted somewhere on the Internet!

-One of the “arguments” denialists like to yell is that, ‘They shifted from “global warming” to “climate change” in an attempt to circumvent Popperian falsifiability!
-They shifted from “global warming” to “climate change” in an attempt to circumvent Popperian falsifiability!’
+One of the “arguments” denialists like to shriek is that, ‘They shifted from global warming to climate change in an attempt to circumvent Popperian falsifiability.
+They shifted from global warming to climate change in an attempt to circumvent Popperian falsifiability!’

 - The phrase “climate change” was actually invented in 2000 by Republican strategist Frank Luntz, an advisor to the Bush administration, as a less “threatening” alternative to “global warming.”

-- Far from being a recent addition to the language, the phrase actually has a long history!
-The IPCC was created in 1988… and guess what “CC” stands for?
+- Far from being a recent addition to the language, however, the phrase actually has a long history!
+For example, the IPCC was created in 1988… and guess what “CC” stands for?

 So we can see that supporters of the science are not, in fact, guilty of Nuspeak.

-It’s the climate deniers—who also deny carbon pollution and ocean acidification—who are constantly engaged in the Orwellian misuse of words.
+It’s the climate deniers—the same people who also deny carbon pollution and ocean acidification—who are constantly engaged in the Orwellian misuse of words.

-This Arabic noun, roughly meaning “meta-denial,” aptly describes the kind of doctrinal dissimulation by which deniers keep the full extent of their rejectionism secret.*
+This Arabic noun, meaning “meta-denial,” aptly describes the kind of doctrinal dissimulation by which deniers keep the full extent of their rejectionism secret—even from themselves.*